marienz/nix-doom-emacs-unstraightened/README.md

 Do not wrap emacsWithDoom in emacsWithPackages.
 See HACKING.md for why this will not work.

-The home-manager option `extraPackages` is available to add extra Emacs packages from nixpkgs to Doom Emacs.
+The Home Manager option `extraPackages` is available to add extra Emacs packages from nixpkgs to Doom Emacs.
 If this is not sufficient, please file an issue.

 ### How do I add packages not in Emacs overlay?